 Geospatial specialists need to have good eyesight (with or without corrective lenses).
 For some roles you also need to have normal colour vision.

 Experienced geospatial specialists can apply for certification through the Surveying and Spatial Sciences Institute, though this is not compulsory.
 Anyone with an undergraduate degree and experience may apply.

 - Surveying and Spatial Sciences Institute website - information on geospatial specialist certification

 Find out more about training

 What are the chances of getting a job?

 Increasing demand for geospatial specialists

-Demand for geospatial specialists is expected to continue growing due to an increase in the use of Geographic Information Systems (GIS) to organise information and create maps and models.
+Demand for geospatial specialists is expected to continue to grow due to an increase in the use of Geographic Information Systems (GIS) to organise information and create maps and models.
 This is because there is more demand for visual displays of data, such as maps showing local economic opportunities, animal migration patterns, or people's daily habits.

 However, not enough people are training in this area.
 As a result, other spatial scientist (geospatial specialist) appears on Immigration New Zealand's long-term skill shortage list.
 This means the Government is actively encouraging skilled geospatial specialists from overseas to work in New Zealand.